 How we store your data and security

-All the personal data we process is being processed in the UK and EU.
-We are using secure electronic storage facilities located in the UK and EU to store this data for the purpose of providing the services to you.
+All the personal data we process is being processed in the UK.
+We are using secure electronic storage facilities located in the UK to store this data for the purpose of providing the services to you.

 Any the transfers of your data take place using all available technical and secure services such as encrypted emails or the NHS secure network (HSCN) that we have been approved to use.